Fidget toy

-A fidget toy, fidget tool, or just fidget, is typically a small object used for pleasant activity with the hands (manual fidgeting or stimming).
+A fidget toy, fidget tool, finger gadget, or just fidget, is typically a small object used for pleasant activity with the hands (manual fidgeting or stimming).
 Some users believe these items help them tolerate anxiety, frustration, agitation, boredom, and excitement.
 They are also commonly used by those with sensory difficulties.
 Fidget toys have uses in both therapeutic and educational settings, although some controversies about their safety and effectiveness have been brought up over the years.

 Fidgets such as worry beads and Baoding balls have long existed, but the types and popularity have dramatically increased since the fidget spinner fad in 2017.
+“Other types of fidget toys include the Fidget Cube, stress balls, and Pop Its.”

+A fidget toy can be designed to have a humorous aspect to its play, such as bath toys like “water snakes” (Note: Also called “slippery snakes” and “water wigglers”), which slip out of a player’s grip, or gel animal keychains which ‘poop’ when squeezed.

 Uses and effectiveness

 Therapeutic uses

 In therapeutic contexts, fidget toys are employed to help individuals manage sensory, cognitive, and emotional experiences.
 Stimming, or self-stimulatory behavior, is a common way for autistic or ADHD individuals to cope with overwhelming sensory input.
 Fidget toys can facilitate this process, offering a safe and effective means of processing stimuli, helping individuals reduce stress and anxiety levels.
 Studies have shown that using fidget toys can provide sensory input that helps individuals self-regulate, leading to improved emotional stability and reduced episodes of overstimulation.
-According to autism based psychotherapy practices, therapists often incorporate fidget toys into sessions to help clients, including children and adults on the autism spectrum, engage with their senses in a mindful manner.
+According to autism-based psychotherapy practices, therapists often incorporate fidget toys into sessions to help clients, including children and adults on the autism spectrum, engage with their senses in a mindful manner.
 For example, therapists may offer clients options for fidget toys and guide them through a mindful exploration of the sensations associated with their use, providing a grounding activity that supports emotional regulation.
 This approach has been found to be particularly effective in helping clients reduce anxiety and improve focus during therapy sessions, ultimately aiding in the development of coping mechanisms for managing stress.